 The Chartered Financial Analyst (CFA) designation is an incredibly valuable credential.
 Many finance industry stakeholders consider the CFA charter the highest distinction for investment management professionals.
-The credential is also an important designation for financial professionals who want to advance their careers.
+The credential is also a vital designation for financial professionals who want to advance their careers.
 The charter provides you with the knowledge needed to make complex financial decisions.
 It also helps you navigate ethical issues with more clarity throughout your career.
 Let’s explore how to become a CFA charterholder.

 If you’re considering obtaining the CFA credential and becoming a CFA charterholder, you must understand the requirements.
-So, how does one begin working towards obtaining the CFA designation and becoming a CFA charterholder?
+So, how does one begin working towards achieving the CFA designation and becoming a CFA charterholder?
 Start your CFA journey using the checklist below.

 CFA Charterholder Checklist